-Router’s MAC address – Since the router and the source machine are on the same Ethernet subnet, they use Ethernet MAC addresses to communicate.
+Router’s MAC address – Since the router and the source machine are physically connected to the same Ethernet subnet, they use Ethernet MAC addresses to communicate with each other.
 The source machine first ARP’s the router’s IP address to find the router’s MAC address.
 The source machine creates a packet with the remote destination IP address and the router’s local MAC address, and then puts the packet on the wire.

-- The Destination IP Address is the final destination’s (the web server’s) IP address, and not Router’s IP address.
-However, the MAC Address is the Router’s MAC address, and not the final destination’s MAC Address.
+- The Destination IP Address in the packet is the final destination’s (the web server’s) IP address, and not the Router’s IP address.
+However, the destination MAC Address is the Router’s MAC address, and not the final destination’s MAC Address.

-Router ARP’s the destination machine on other subnet – If the destination IP address is on one of the subnets/interfaces that the router is connected to, then the router will perform an ARP on that subnet/interface to get the destination machine’s MAC address.
+Router ARP’s the destination machine on other subnet – If the destination IP address is on one of the subnets/interfaces that the router is directly connected to, then the router will perform an ARP on that subnet/interface to get the destination machine’s MAC address.
 If the router is not directly connected to the subnet that contains the destination IP address, then the router will probably send the packet to another router for additional routing.

 - The destination MAC address is changed to the destination machine’s MAC address instead of the router’s MAC address.

-- The source MAC address in the packet is now the router’s MAC address, thus making it easier for the destination machine to reply.
+- The source MAC address in the packet is now the router’s MAC address, thus making it easier for the destination machine to send back a reply.

 - The IP Addresses in the packet do not change.
 Only the MAC addresses change.